louadi/DIGGER/docs/README.md

 - Reactome
 - MouseCyc

 Type in the name of the ontology of interest and click the "Run enrichment" button.
 The resulting table will show the list of pathways, the list of genes that lost/impaired interactions with these pathways due to alternative splicing, and the significance assessment with p-value and adjusted p-value.
 NEASE score re-weights the pathways according to the hub bias.
-For more details, check the [NEASE publication] (https://doi.org/10.1186/s13059-021-02538-1).
+For more details, check the [NEASE publication](https://doi.org/10.1186/s13059-021-02538-1).

 To investigate the enriched pathways in detail, use Pathway analysis.
 Type in the pathway ID from NEASE edge enrichment analysis, e.g., "path:mmu04010".
 The resulting table contains the information about each gene with list/impaired interactions with this pathway due to alternative splicing: whether it belongs to the pathway, how many interactions were lost/impaired, and the p-value.

-Finally, "Visualize pathways" option provides the visualization of teh resulting network with lost/impaired interactions.
+Finally, "Visualize pathways" option provides the visualization of the resulting network with lost/impaired interactions.
 Be aware, the visualization might take up to several minutes.

 # Hosting your own instance